lorefnon/ts-pg-migrate/docs/migrations.md

 ### Automatic Down Migrations

-If `exports.down` is not present in a migration, node-pg-migrate will try to automatically infer the operations that make up the down migration by reversing the operations of the up migration.
+If `exports.down` is not present in a migration, ts-pg-migrate will try to automatically infer the operations that make up the down migration by reversing the operations of the up migration.
 Only some operations have automatically inferrable equivalents (details below on each operation).
 Sometimes, migrations are destructive and cannot be rolled back.
-In this case, you can set `exports.down = false` to tell node-pg-migrate that the down migration is impossible.
+In this case, you can set `exports.down = false` to tell ts-pg-migrate that the down migration is impossible.

 ### Async Migrations